CiscoSE/language-set/README.md

 ## Credits

-Give proper credit.
-Inspired by another project or article?
-Was your work made easier by a tutorial?
-Include links to the people, projects, and resources that were influential in the creation of this project.
+Inspired by a customer request.
+A global company needed to provide localized user interface.
+Although the company communication language is English, it's more convenient to provide a local language of choice.

 ## License